stan-dev/httpstan/README.rst

 ====================
 **httpstan** is experimental software.
 This software is not intended for general use.

-httpstan currently requires Python 3.6 as it uses asynchronous generators (PEP525).
-Support for Python 3.5 may emerge at some point.
+httpstan currently requires Python version 3.6 or higher.
 No older versions of Python will be supported.

+httpstan only works on Linux and macOS.
+Windows support is planned.

 Background
 ==========